FairyFali/SLMs-Survey/README.md

 ## A Comprehensive Survey of Small Language Models: Technology, On-Device Applications, Efficiency, Enhancements for LLMs, and Trustworthiness
-This repo includes the papers discussed in our latest survey paper on small language models.
+This repo includes the papers discussed in our comprehensive survey paper on small language models.
 :book: Read the full paper here: [Paper Link](https://arxiv.org/abs/2411.03350)

 ## News
+* **2025/10/14**: Our extended survey on SLM-LLM collaboration is released on arXiv [[Link](https://www.arxiv.org/abs/2510.13890)]
 * **2025/10/11**: Gave a talk at the NLP Reading Group@PSU.
 * **2025/08/24**: Our survey paper has been accepted for publication in the ACM TIST.
 * **2025/08/02**: Organized a SLM Tutorial [[Link](https://fairyfali.github.io/kdd2025-tutorial/)]